ivanolive/ivanolive.github.io/index.md

 ## About

 I'm an Assistant Professor of Computing Security at RIT.
-At RIT I'm affiliated with the Department of Computing Security (CSEC), the Global Cybersecurity Institute (GCI) and the Golisano Colege of Computing and Information Sciences (GCCIS).
+I'm affiliated with the Department of Computing Security (CSEC), the Global Cybersecurity Institute (GCI), and the Golisano Colege of Computing and Information Sciences (GCCIS).

-Before RIT I've received my Ph.D. from the University of California Irvine (UCI) in 2021.
+Before RIT I received my Ph.D. from the University of California Irvine (UCI), in 2021.
-At UCI I was advised by Prof. Gene Tsudik and a member of the Sprout Lab.
+At UCI I was advised by Prof. [Gene Tsudik](https://www.ics.uci.edu/~gts/) and a member of the [Sprout Lab](http://sprout.ics.uci.edu/).
-I studied Computer Engineering at the Federal University of Espirito Santo (UFES), in Brazil from 2009 to 2014.
+I hold a B.S. degree in Computer Engineering from the Federal University of Espirito Santo (UFES).
-I also earned an M.Sc. degree in Computer Science from the Federal University of Minas Gerais (UFMG) – Brazil in 2016.
+I also earned an M.Sc. degree in Computer Science from the Federal University of Minas Gerais (UFMG).
 While at UFMG, my master’s advisors were Profs.
-Antonio Loureiro  and Pedro Vaz de Melo.
+[Antonio Loureiro](https://homepages.dcc.ufmg.br/~loureiro/)  and [Pedro Vaz de Melo](https://homepages.dcc.ufmg.br/~olmo/wordpress/).
-While at UFES, I worked with lots of folks, but most closely with Prof. Magnos Martinello and Prof. Roberta Lima Gomes.
+While at UFES, I worked with lots of folks, but most closely with Prof. [Magnos Martinello](http://www.inf.ufes.br/~magnos/) and Prof. [Roberta Lima Gomes](http://www.inf.ufes.br/~rgomes/index_e.html).

 ___

 ## Research Interests

-My research interests span the fields of Security/Privacy, Computer Networking, Embedded Systems, Applied Cryptography, and especially their intersection.
+My research interests span the fields of Security & Privacy, Computer Networking, Embedded Systems, Applied Cryptography, and especially their intersection.
 In recent years, I’ve worked on CPS Security, Content-Centric Networking Security, Secure Multi-Party Computation (MPC) with applications to Blockchain technologies, Biometric-Based Authentication and Identification, and Opportunistic Mobile Networking.

-My Ph.D. dissertation was mostly focused on systematic hardware/software co-design of trustworthy and formally verified security services for resource-constrained IoT devices.
-Examples of such services are Remote Attestation, Secure Software Update, and Provable Code Execution.
+My Ph.D. dissertation (2021) focused on the systematic hardware/software co-design of trustworthy and formally verified security services for resource-constrained embedded systems.
+Examples of such services include Remote Attestation, Secure Software Update, and Provable Guarantees Code Execution.
-These services are designed to remain effective even under the assumption of full compromise of the IoT device’s software state.
+They are designed to remain effective even under the assumption of full compromise of the embedded system’s software state.

 ___